-Reinhardt Schneider, one of the protagonists in the Castlevania 64 games, bears some resemblance to the Captain N version of Simon Belmont.
+Reinhardt Schneider, one of the protagonists in Castlevania 64 and Castlevania: Legacy of Darkness, bears some resemblance to the Captain N version of Simon Belmont.
 Both have blond hair and wear blue coats with fuzzy collars.

 Lana isn't based on any particular game character, but she still manages to bear a resemblence to one — Alis Landale from Phantasy Star I, a Sega game, who can even become queen at game's end.

 Kevin and Mike have shades.
 For the whole show it seems like King Hippo and Eggplant Wizard are an old bickering couple with some slight abuse issues.
 This is kind of helped by the fact when they go undercover one is dressed as a woman.

 Kevin and Link, in the Zelda crossover episodes.

 I Am Not Shazam: Kid Icarus/Pit.
 One of the stronger indicators that the people working on the show had never played any of the games.

 The Scrappy: Difficult to say, given the multiple bastardizations amongst the supporting cast.
 But even fans of the show generally hate Gameboy and Kid Icarus.